ob-d/TRUE.Name.Of.God/T.md

         THAT is the mc ss best most
         hidden secret
         Because it GET EVEN better
-        Thats how T is connected
+        THAT is how T is connected
         with .0 D S
         AND I U I with I AM A O
-        Quantum entaglement
+        Quantum entanglement
         Who ask TC
         Who knock ENTER
         Who O RECEIVE